moneyworldstar/moneyworldstar/README.md

-- 👋 Hi, I’m @toocka
+- 👋 sup, i’m @moneyworldstar
-- 👀 I’m interested in making shit landings
+- 👀 i’m interested in making something cringe on python for my high school
-- 🌱 I’m currently learning python, mongodb, figma
+- 🌱 I’m currently learning python, mongodb, figma, aiogram.
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: @moneyworldstar tg
+- 📫 How to reach me: @moneyworldstar telegram.

+=СТРУЯЧИМ=

 <!---
 toocka/toocka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.